Then and Now: Architecture at a Glance in Sarasota County

 The Sarasota Modern Movement

 No architectural movement in Sarasota is as enduring and regionally significant as the midcentury Sarasota Modern movement, also known as the Sarasota School of Architecture, that emerged following World War II.
-Paul Rudolph, Ralph Twitchell, Philip Hiss, Victor Lundy, Jack West, William Rupp, and Tim Seibert are among some of the leading names associated with the Sarasota Modern movement—a regional style that is nationally renowned.
+Paul Rudolph, Ralph Twitchell, Philip Hiss, Victor Lundy, Jack West, William Rupp, and Tim Seibert are among some of the leading names associated with the Sarasota Modern movement—a regional style that is nationally renowned and replicated.

-The Ringling presents an unusual opportunity to explore the Sarasota Modernist style—inside and out—in the Walker Guest House replica, on display Nov.
-6, 2016 - April 7, 2017.
-The replica was built from scratch on site, using internationally-renowned architect Paul Rudolph's original drawings for the 580 square-foot beach house he built on Sanibel Island in 1952.
+The replica of Walker Guest House, also known as the ‘Cannonball House’ because of the signature red cannonballs, was built from scratch on-site, using internationally renowned architect Paul Rudolph's original drawings for the original 580-square-foot beach house he built on Sanibel Island in 1952.
 The Walker Guest House features a light box frame, wall-size glass windows, and a sailboat-like rigging system that controls panel shutters which are hinged from above to create a large, screened porch when open—a modernist interpretation of the Florida 'Cracker Gothic' porches of the 19th century.

 In 2016, Rudolph's iconic Umbrella House on Lido Key saw its first full renovation since the structure's eye-catching 'umbrella' overhang was destroyed by a tropical storm in the 1960s.
 The Umbrella House, constructed as a commission for developer Philip Hiss in 1953-4, was an architectural experiment in its use of a tent-like masonry-and-wood sunshade that hovered over the building.
 Today, the Umbrella House stands in Lido Shores as a testament to the airy, subtropical style and innovative building techniques of the Sarasota Modern architects.

-Nextdoor to the Umbrella House is another iconic Sarasota Modern structure, the Hiss Studio. designed by Tim Seibert.
-Built in 1953, the studio (which was constructed to hold developer and architect Philip Hiss' book collection) was one of the first air-conditioned buildings in Sarasota.
+Next door to the Umbrella House is another iconic Sarasota Modern structure, the Hiss Studio, designed by Tim Seibert.
+Built in 1953, the studio (constructed to hold developer and architect Philip Hiss' book collection) was one of the first air-conditioned buildings in Sarasota.
 Bold geometric shapes with clean lines, extensive use of glass for natural lighting, cool and light-reflective polished concrete flooring, and lush tropical foliage define this Sarasota Modern classic.

 Contemporary SRQ Architecture